 Exams and Tests

-In acute mesenteric ischemia, blood tests may show a higher than normal white blood cellcount and changes in the blood acid level.
+When symptoms begin suddenly or become severe, blood tests may show a higher than normal white blood cell count and changes in the blood acid level.
 There may be bleeding in the GI tract.

-A Doppler ultrasound orCT scan may show problems with the blood vessels and the intestine.
+A Doppler ultrasound or CT angiogram scan may show problems with the blood vessels and the intestine.

 A mesenteric angiogram is a test that involves injecting a special dye into your bloodstream to highlight the arteries of the intestine.
 Then x-rays are taken of the area.
 This can show the location of the blockage in the artery.

-Surgery for chronic mesenteric artery ischemia involves removing the blockage and reconnecting the arteries to the aorta.
+- Surgery may involve removing the blockage and reconnecting the arteries to the aorta.
 A bypass around the blockage is another procedure.
 It is usually done with a plastic tube graft.

-An alternative to surgery is a stent.
-It may be inserted to enlarge the blockagein the mesenteric artery or deliver medicine directly to the affected area.
+- Insertion of a stent.
+A stent may be used to as an alternative to surgery to enlarge the blockage in the artery or to deliver medicine directly to the affected area.
 This is a new technique and it should only be done by experienced health care providers.
 The outcome is usually better with surgery.

-Persons with acute mesenteric ischemia usually do poorly, since death of the intestine often occurs before surgery is done.
-However, when diagnosed and treated right away, patients with acute mesenteric ischemia can be treated successfully.
+People with acute mesenteric ischemia often do poorly because portions of the intestine may die before surgery can be done.
+However, with prompt diagnosis and treatment, acute mesenteric ischemia can be treated successfully.

 Tissue death from lack of blood flow (infarction) in the intestines is the most serious complication of mesenteric artery ischemia.
 Surgery may be needed to remove the dead portion.